SuLab/DrugMechDB/CurationGuide.md

 Drug to Disease.

 Concepts of within DrugMechDB are mapped to universal identifiers as well as a [concept type](#concept-types).
-Relationships are mapped to [relationship types](#relationship-types).
+Relationships are mapped to [relationship types](#relationships).
 These facets function to enhance the machine-readability and reusability of the data contained within DrugMechDB.

- See an example of a record below.
+An example of a record is illustrated below.

 ![Path](path.png)